 We introduced an online Self Service calculator in 2014/15 which allows members to model different retirement ages and pensions taking account of the complex protections and reductions within the Scheme.
-Our members told us that they still felt they needed to understand the '85 year rule' and so, this year we introduced a flowchart showing how the '85 year rule' protections would impact a member and promoted this through our newsletters and internal communications.
+Capita were still receiving calls for estimates, so we spoke with our members and they told us that they felt they needed to understand the '85 year rule' before they could fully accept the figures produced by the calculator.
+So, we listened and introduced a flowchart showing how the '85 year rule' protections would impact a member and promoted this through our newsletters and internal communications.
 When we were satisfied that the charts worked, we then created a 85 year rule checker tool on our public website, which allows users to just click through yes/no answers to arrive at their protection status.

-The tool has been well received and used by 10% of our active membership and has led to a reduction in queries to the Pension helpdesk.
+The tool has been well received and used by 37.5% of our active membership and has led to a reduction in queries to the Pension helpdesk.